-Community and voluntary organisations come in many forms, from small unincorporated associations, Charities, Charitable Incorporated Organisations (CIO), Not for Profit Companies,

-Cooperatives, Community Interest Companies (CIC), Friendly Societies, Mutuals and more.

-Irrespective of the form your organisation takes, you will undoubtedly have some form of have a direct impact upon the success of your organisation.
+Community and voluntary organisations come in many forms, from small unincorporated associations, Charities, Charitable Incorporated Organisations (CIO), Not for Profit Companies, Cooperatives, Community Interest Companies (CIC), Friendly Societies, Mutuals and more.
+Irrespective of the form your organisation takes, you will undoubtedly have some form of Management Committee or Board of Trustees/Directors and the effectiveness of your board will have a direct impact upon the success of your organisation.
 For further guidance, see CTA advice leaflet: Constitution - Legal Structures.